citp/privacy-policy-historical/p/pe/pen/penton.com.md

 #### Cross-Border Information Transfer

 You acknowledge that Penton is located in the United States of America ( **U.S.** ) and will process and store your information in the U.S. In addition, we may use service providers located outside of the U.S. or which process or store information on our behalf outside of the U.S. By providing us with your information, you consent to the transfer of your information to countries outside of your country of residence, which may have different personal data protection rules than in your country.
+Penton complies with the U.S.-EU Safe Harbor Framework and the U.S.-Swiss Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from EU member countries and Switzerland.
+Penton has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
+To learn more about the Safe Harbor program, and to view Penton’s certification, please visit <http://www.export.gov/safeharbor/>.

 #### Information Security